BlogTalkRadio/Roque/README.md

 - Configure retrying rules (time to wait before retrying, max number of times) based on Exception types.
 - Minimal latency.
 By using Redis no polling is done, jobs are pushed immediately to the first available worker. pushing and popping is *fast* (Redis LPUSH / BRPOPLPUSH based).
 - Monitor queue status, and check when queues are getting too long (need more workers?), or jobs are getting too old (workers are down or disconnected?).
+- Run workers on a separate AppDomain.
+  - Hot deploy.
+Roque restarts workers automatically if any *.config or *.dll is changed.
+  - Memory size monitoring.
+Roque can restart automatically when memory size consumed by workers exceeds a limit (detect and prevent memory leaks).
 - Supports 2 message queue patterns:
   - Work queues (by invoking methods). eg. request the execution of a job asynchronously.
   - Message broadcasting (pub/sub) in front of work queues (by raising events). eg. notify multiple subscriptors that perform jobs on specific events.